JoinColony/colonyJS/sdk/packages/colony-example-angular/README.md

 ### Start Dev Server

-Once the network has been seeded, start the development server:
+Once your colony has been set up, start the development server:

 ```
 yarn start